Attendance at Rushey Mead Academy

 Is the school expecting every student to achieve 100% attendance?

-While we understand that genuine reasons for absence will arise, and not every student will achieve 100% attendance, we encourage all students to attend school as often as possible.
+Although we understand during the year that there will be genuine reasons for absence and that therefore not every student will be able to achieve 100%, we always encourage our students to attend school as much as possible.

 What if my child is ill?

-You will need to contact the school office each morning so we can update our registers.
-We will ask for a reason for absence for our records.
+You will need to contact the school each morning so we can update our registers.
 Longer periods of illness absence (over 3 days) can only be authorised if medical evidence is shown to the school office.
 If you have received a medical evidence letter as your child’s attendance is below 96% due to illness, then any future absences that may occur can only be authorised when medical evidence has been provided.
 Medical evidence can be things such as named prescriptions or medication, appointment cards or notes from the doctor.

 What if my child has a medical condition that may affect their attendance?